Soham-3004/Clicky-Crates/README.md

 A minimalist Crate Clicking game made in Unity.

 ## 🎮 Gameplay
-You have to click on crates, which randomly spawn from the bottom of the screen.
+You have to click on crates that randomly spawn from the bottom of the screen.
-Clicking Skulls will reduce your points, and crates will increase your points.
+Clicking on Skulls will reduce your points, while clicking on a crate will increase them.
-If you miss clicking a crate, the game is lost.
+If you miss clicking a crate, the game is over.

-🎮 Check out Web build of the Game https://play.unity.com/en/games/467e8534-0b69-429f-8ffb-bf97c59bca37/clicky-crates
+🎮 Check out the Web build of the Game https://play.unity.com/en/games/467e8534-0b69-429f-8ffb-bf97c59bca37/clicky-crates

 ## 🛠 Built With